tigerfarm/arduino/Altair101/asm/programs/README.md

 -------------------------------
 Untested programs for pong.asm

-opRlcRrc.asm            RLC : Rotate (shift) register A left.
-Wrap the left most, to the first.
-                        RRC : Rotate (shift) register A right.
-Wrap the right most, to the last. opDad.asm               DAD : Add register pair(RP: B:C or D:E) to H:L. Set carry bit.
+opDad.asm               DAD : Add register pair(RP: B:C or D:E) to H:L. Set carry bit.

 -------------------------------